Kim Kardashian Nude Selfie Emily Ratajkowski

 We are more than just our bodies, but that doesn't mean we have to be shamed for them or our sexuality. #liberated— Emily Ratajkowski (@emrata) March 30, 2016

-"Even if being sexualized by society's gaze is demeaning," Ratajkowski tweeted, "there must be a space where women can still be sexual when they choose to be."
+"Even if being sexualised by society's gaze is demeaning," Ratajkowski tweeted, "there must be a space where women can still be sexual when they choose to be."

 Even if being sexualized by society's gaze is demeaning, there must be a space where women can still be sexual when they choose to be.— Emily Ratajkowski (@emrata) March 30, 2016